Research

 Distinguished CESifo Affiliate Award , Labor Economics

-(Not) Thinking about the Future: Inattention and Female Labor Force Participation
+(Not) Thinking about the Future: Inattention and Maternal Labor Supply

-joint with Ana Costa-Ramón, Michaela Slotwinski, and Anne Brenøe (Baseline and Follow Up I completed.
-AEA RCT Registry 0010399)
+joint with Ana Costa-Ramón, Michaela Slotwinski, and Anne Brenøe (AEA RCT Registry 0010399)

 Mothers’ Labor Force Participation and the Availability of Part-Time Jobs

-joint with Andrea Hofer and Andreas Beerli (Draft coming soon)
+joint with Andrea Hofer and Andreas Beerli (Email for draft)

 How does the structure of jobs in the labor market shape mothers’ labor supply?
 In this paper, we show that mothers’ labor force participation declines following a labor market shock that reduces the availability of part-time jobs, while fathers and women without children remain unaffected.
-We leverage an immigration reform that sharply increased the supply of high-skilled, full-time workers in a pre-defined set of border localities in Switzerland.
-Using social security registers and business census data in a difference-in-differences design, we show that the reform leads to a change in the structure of the labor market with fewer part-time jobs, resulting in a drop in mothers’ labor force participation by 4 percentage points.
-This pattern translates into an increase in the “child penalty” that persists up to ten years after the birth of the first child.
-We provide evidence that mothers’ drop-out is primarily driven by firms reducing their demand for part-time workers, thus highlighting a competition channel that manifests itself through the number of hours that workers are willing to supply.
-We rule out alternative mechanisms such as household income effects, fertility, and gender norms.
+We leverage an immigration reform that sharply increased the supply of full-time workers in a pre-defined set of border localities in Switzerland.
+Using social security registers and business census data in a difference-in-differences design, we show that the reform leads to a drop in mothers’ labor force participation by 3.2 percentage points.
+We provide evidence that mothers’ drop-out is primarily driven by changes in the structure of local labor markets with firms reducing their demand for part-time workers following the reform.
+Our results highlight a competition channel that manifests itself through the number of hours that workers are willing to supply.

-The Long Run Effects of Funding for Public Education: Evidence from Land Grants
+The Long Run Effects of Funding for Public Education

 joint with Cory Smith